Mirrors (2008 film): Plot

 Ben eventually finds out about Anna Esseker, a patient of the psychiatric hospital.
 She was 12 when she supposedly died in a mass suicide.

 Finding a record of Anna being discharged from the hospital two days before the suicide, Ben is led to believe she is still alive.
-Meanwhile, Amy notices her son Michael's reflection acting differently from her real son.
+Meanwhile, Amy notices her son, Michael's reflection acting differently from her real son.
 She calls Ben, who immediately returns home.
 Together they cover or remove everything with a reflective surface.

 Visiting Anna Esseker's childhood home, Ben learns she was violent, uncontrollable, and diagnosed with severe schizophrenia.
 At St. Matthew's Hospital, Dr. Kane's treatment was to confine Anna to a chair surrounded by mirrors.
 Anna's brother Robert recalls that when she returned, apparently cured, strange things started to happen with the mirrors in their home.
 As a result, her family sent her to a convent, Saint Augustine's Monastery, where mirrors are forbidden.

 At the convent, Ben finds Anna alive and well.
 Anna explains that she was possessed by a demon, which later became trapped in the mirrors.
 The demon collects the souls of those it kills.
 If she returns, the demon would be able to escape into the mortal world.
 She refuses to go back.

-Meanwhile, Amy discovers that Michael is missing, the floor is covered by water.
+Meanwhile, Amy discovers that Michael is missing, and the floor is covered by water.
 Putting her daughter Daisy in a safe closet, she finds Michael scraping the paint from the mirrors.
 Amy tries to stop him, but he escapes, having been possessed.

-Threatening Anna with a gun, Ben forcefully brings her to the Mayflower and straps her into the chair in the Psychomanteum.
-Michael is pulled through the water on the floor by his reflection and begins to drown.
-At the Mayflower all the mirrors explode as the demon repossesses Anna, sparing Michael.
+Threatening Anna with a gun, Ben forcefully brings her to the Mayflower and straps her into the chair in the psychomanteum.
+Michael is pulled through the water on the floor by his reflection, and begins to drown.
+At the Mayflower, all the mirrors explode as the demon repossesses Anna, sparing Michael.
 The possessed Anna attacks Ben, who manages to kill her by igniting a nearby gas line, setting off a huge explosion.
 The old building collapses violently, trapping Ben.

 Ben pulls himself out of the rubble and stumbles out of the building.
-He sees policemen and firemen, and a body is brought out in a bag by paramedics, but nobody notices him.
+He sees police and firemen, and a body is brought out in a bag by paramedics, but nobody notices him.
 After noticing everything is reversed, Ben realizes he died in the rubble and is now trapped in the mirror world.